 With the increasing cybersecurity concern, companies are also obligated to protect individuals' personal information from external threats.
 Compliance with legal responsibilities and industry standards, along with a heightened awareness of data protection problems have become vital business issues.
-In this article, we will discuss the common data protection issues and the effective ways on how to reduce its impact on the organization.
+In this article, we will discuss the common data security issues and the effective ways how to reduce their impact on the organization.

 Some companies make inventories of their sensitive data and try to develop sensitive data utilization maps and data flow diagrams across various departments.
 The purpose of the data utilization map is to identify which data is no longer important, and which data is redundant or obsolete.
 Meanwhile, the diagram will show who or what department uses the data.
 This process will bring new awareness about the specific people who handle the information as well as the value and hazards of sensitive data.

 2: Lack of protection for sensitive data

 It is imperative for business heads to know which sensitive data is critical to the company to be able to correctly assess and deploy different levels of protection.
 To be able to do this, your data must undergo asset valuation.
 The goal here is to show the relationship of various criteria, such as regulatory compliance mandate, application utilization, access frequency, update cost, and competitive vulnerability to know the value of the data and a ratio for determining justifiable protection costs.